leenasmushrooms/web/src/pages/faq/index.md

-1	 Q: Do you sell Spawn ?
+1	 Q: Do you sell Spawn?

  A: Yes we do , we have regular stock of oyster HU  mushroom Spawn -F 1